Strauaar/JSGame/README.md

   + Such power-ups will be implemented:
     + The user can release all the stuck projectiles on the disc it directions normal to the the face of the disc.
     + The user gains the ability to shoot incoming projectiles.

+In addition to the above features, the user will be able to access a game menu.

+Game difficulty will increase in terms of faster projectiles, smaller goal targets, and higher projectile count.
+The game will end once the disc is completely covered in projectiles and the objective is to get the most goals!

+## Wireframes
+The app will be a single screen which will take up the size of the window.
+The user will be introduced to the game with a splash title and tutorial options.
+The main game layout is shown below.